mozilla/django-browserid/README.rst

    # Create user accounts automatically if no user is found.
    BROWSERID_CREATE_USER = True

-   # Path to redirect to on successful login.
-   LOGIN_REDIRECT_URL = '/'

-   # Path to redirect to on unsuccessful login attempt.
-   LOGIN_REDIRECT_URL_FAILURE = '/'

 Somewhere in one of your templates, you'll need to create a link and a form with a single hidden input element, which you'll use to submit the BrowserID assertion to the server.
 If you want to use ``django_browserid.forms.BrowserIDForm``, you could use something like the following template snippet: ::